What is Bystander Intervention?

 - Assume Personal Responsibility: If not you, then who?
 Do not assume someone else will do something.

 - Know How to Help: Never put yourself in harm’s way, and remember help can be direct or indirect.

 - Implement the Help: Use the 4 Ds of Bystander Intervention to help!

 What are the "4 Ds" of Bystander Intervention?

 1. Direct: Step in and address the situation directly.
 This might look like saying, "That's not cool.
 Please stop." or "Hey, leave them alone."
 This technique tends to work better when the person that you're trying to stop is someone that knows and trusts you.
-It does not work well when drugs or alcohol are being used because someone's ability to have a conversation with you about what is going on may be impaired, and they are more likely to become defensive.
+It does not work well when drugs or alcohol are being used because someone's ability to have a conversation with you about what is going due to being impaired, and they are more likely to become defensive.

 3. Delegate: Find others who can help you to intervene in the situation.
-This might look like asking a friend to distract one person in the situation while you distract the other ("splitting" or "defensive split"), asking someone to go sit with them and talk, or going and starting a dance party right in the middle of their conversation.
+This might look like asking a friend to distract one person in the situation while you distract the other ("splitting" or "defensive split"), asking someone to go sit with them in order to talk, or going and starting a dance party right in the middle of their conversation.
 If you didn't know either person in the situation, you could also ask around to see if someone else does and check in with them.
-See if they can go talk to their friend, text their friend to check in, or intervene.
+See if they can go talk to their friend, text their friend to check-in, or intervene.

 4. Delay: For many reasons, you may not be able to do something in the moment.
 For example, if you're feeling unsafe or if you're unsure whether or not someone in the situation is feeling unsafe, you may just want to check in with the person.
 In this case, you can combine a distraction technique by asking the person to use the bathroom with you or go get a drink with you to separate them from the person.
 This might look like asking them, "Are you okay?" or "How can I help you get out of this situation?"
 This could also look like texting the person either in the situation or after you see them leave and asking, "Are you okay?" or "Do you need help?"